Space Shuttle: In orbit

-The type of mission the Space Shuttle was assigned to dictate the type of orbit that it entered.
+The type of mission the Space Shuttle was assigned dictated the type of orbit that it entered.
 The initial design of the reusable Space Shuttle envisioned an increasingly cheap launch platform to deploy commercial and government satellites.
 Early missions routinely ferried satellites, which determined the type of orbit that the orbiter vehicle would enter.
 Following the Challenger disaster, many commercial payloads were moved to expendable commercial rockets, such as the Delta II.
 While later missions still launched commercial payloads, Space Shuttle assignments were routinely directed towards scientific payloads, such as the Hubble Space Telescope, Spacelab, and the Galileo spacecraft.
-Beginning with STS-74, the orbiter vehicle conducted dockings with the Mir space station.
+Beginning with STS-71, the orbiter vehicle conducted dockings with the Mir space station.
 In its final decade of operation, the Space Shuttle was used for the construction of the International Space Station.
 Most missions involved staying in orbit several days to two weeks, although longer missions were possible with the Extended Duration Orbiter pallet.
 The 17 day 15 hour STS-80 mission was the longest Space Shuttle mission duration.